 - Optimization of Experimental Conditions: Isotype controls allow researchers to adjust their experimental conditions based on the level of background staining observed.

-Applications of Isotype Controls
+Applications of isotype controls

 While primarily used in flow cytometry, isotype controls have broader applications across various immunological techniques: